 If you are interested in applying for this service, please complete the UW Captioning Service Application.

 The state of Washington has K-20 education contract for a reduced fee of $0.93/minute for video captioning.
-Setting up an account with 3Play Media and other information is located on the the Washington HEC Contract page.
+Setting up an account with 3Play Media and other information is located on the the Washington HEC Contract webpage.

 Submit to 3rd party: Other captioning companies